qubodup/freedink-data/README-REPLACEMENTS.txt

   Madruga.
 The .wav version is edited to make it a bit less loud, and with efforts to reduce the "wind" of the micro.

-  Copyright (C) 2009  Jerônimo Medina Madruga
+  Copyright (C) 2009  Fernando Carmona Varo
   License: WTFPL